 You can print four reports based on your financial transactions: a balance sheet, an income statement, an accounts payable report, and an account receivables aging report.

-When Is the Right Time to Hire an Amazon Bookkeeper?
+When is the Right Time to Outsource Bookkeeping for Amazon?

 That will depend on the size of your eCommerce business.